SzymonRysztof/twrp-installer-xiaomi/README.md

 -I can install recovery for you<br>
 -I can reboot your phone to recovery, fastboot or system<br>
 -I can tell if your bootloader is unlocked or not<br>
--I can change your dpi
+-I can change your dpi<br>
--I can install mi mix 2 camera app
+-I can install mi mix 2 camera app<br>
--I can allow you to change your desktop grid up to 10x10
+-I can allow you to change your desktop grid up to 10x10<br>
+-I can activate camer 2 api<br>